-A total of 27,406 transition-age youth were served in special education and 9,163 students had 504 plans in place in the 2021 school year.
-This means that 36,569 students in Utah schools were potentially eligible for Pre-ETS services.
-During the period from August 15, 2021, through August 14, 2022, 2,913 students accessed Pre-ETS services.
-Therefore, of the students potentially eligible for Pre-ETS services, an estimate of only 8% accessed these services.
-This is only an estimate because the number of potentially eligible students was based on the number of students who have a current IEP or 504 plan.
+A total of 27,792 transition-age youth were served in special education and 10,500 students had 504 plans in place in the 2022-23 school year.
+This means that 38,292 students in Utah schools were potentially eligible for Pre-ETS services.
+During the period from July 1, 2022, through June 30, 2023, 3254 students accessed Pre-ETS services.
+Therefore, of the students potentially eligible for Pre-ETS services, an estimate of 8.5% accessed these services.
+This is an improvement over just under 8% in the baseline year.
+It is important to note that the number of students potentially eligible and the number of students accessing Pre-ETS both increased in this reporting period and an increase in percentage served was still identified.

+Note: The percentage served continues to be an estimate because the number of potentially eligible students was based on the number of students who have a current IEP or 504 plan.
 Therefore, the number of students served in Pre-ETS includes students who have current IEP and 504 plans as well as students who are eligible for Pre-ETS with a medical diagnosis but do not have an IEP or 504.
 Those students who qualify for Pre-ETS without an IEP or 504 could not reliably be excluded from the Pre-ETS data due to current data collection processes.
-So, the percentage of potentially eligible students receiving Pre-ETS services is likely slightly lower than 8%, but this is the best comparison available with current data collection practices.
+So, the percentage of potentially eligible students receiving Pre-ETS services is likely slightly lower than reported, but this is the best comparison available with current data collection practices and remains consistent with the data collected and reported in the baseline year.